rossph3lan/JustCater/README.md

 # JustCater

 I chose to do my first project for a family members business which i have been involved from the start.
 JustCater is a local artisan catering company located in the country side of Waterford.
+He had previously got a website done and was very unhappy with it.
+Since learning these new skill i decided to make a new website my self.

 # UX